Jscherbe/frontend/docs-src/content/javascript/events.md

 <a name="module_events.dispatch"></a>

 ## events.dispatch(type, context)
-Triggers one of our custom events
+Triggers one of our custom events (page/document level events)
+- UI components may dispatch their own events, this is just used for system wide events

 **Kind**: static method of [<code>events</code>](#module_events)